iheartmyhusband/venus/README.md

-# shu or saps any names or nickname are fine for me
+# pixie or shuri any names or nickname are fine for me

-my pronouns are anything by i go by he/him
+my pronouns are anything or just she/her or even he/him

-i am 18
+i am 18+

 my ponies are always c*h unless im with someone or my friends